P7-33/APi.BROWMINER/README.md

-## <a name="link_M04"></a> Basic API response
+## <a name="link_M04"></a> Basic BrowserAPI response

-API returns JSON-encoded data.
+BrowserAPI returns JSON-encoded data.
 Typically, the response is an array consisting of two subarrays:

 * `data` — contains the data you requested